 AT A GLANCE

-Madagascar, off Africa’s eastern coast in the Indian Ocean, is the world’s fourth largest island and sits at the top of many nature lovers’ bucket list of places to visit on the planet.
-The combination of unique wildlife, stunning reefs and pristine beaches, fascinating culture, over 100 endemic bird species, delicious local cuisine, amazing scenic diversity, 750 species of endemic orchids, some of the best chocolate in the world and of course, the famous Lemurs, makes Madagascar an unforgettable, once-in-a-lifetime experience.
+Madagascar is the world’s fourth largest island and sits at the top of many nature lovers’ bucket list of places to visit on the planet.
+The combination of unique wildlife, stunning reefs and pristine beaches, fascinating culture, over 100 endemic bird species, delicious local cuisine, amazing scenic diversity, 750 species of endemic orchids, some of the best chocolate in the world and of course, the famous Lemurs, makes this Madagascar Wildlife tour an unforgettable, once-in-a-lifetime experience.

 DAY 1: Arrival in Antananarivo and transfer to the hotel